Memorial for the victims killed by OUN-UPA (Luhansk): History

 The war is not over, the war continues.
 It is cruel and dirty.
 It has been waged for the souls of our children and grandchildren, whose parents and grandparents lie in graves.

 The monument was finally opened on May 9, 2010.

+After the installation and opening of the monument on May 8, 2010, a number of Luhansk public organizations and political party offices appealed to the authorities with a demand to investigate the situation regarding its installation and immediately dismantle it.